For Mural / Street Art & Illustration Work

 2. Project Concept Development

-Once the brief has been done and items are clarified then a formal quote / invoice will be presented.
+Once the brief has been done and the work is clarified then a formal quote / invoice will be presented and when partial payment has been received the work begins.

-Then when the project is underway with further consultation and some rough concept sketches the review process will begin.
+Then when the project is underway with further consultation is done, some directional concept sketches / colours will be presented and the review process will begin.

 3. Execution of Work